StatisticalRethinkingJulia/StanModels.jl/README.md

 ## Note

 The master version is being converted to use StanSample.
-WIP!
+WIP!!
+Also, chapters have changed and in some cases the chapter numbers need to be updated (which I will do when I update StatisticalRethinking.jl).

 ## Documentation